Getting back to Parent and Toddler group

-It is recognised that for leaders of local parent and toddler groups, there are additional challenges and considerations to consider in order to re-open the services to children and families.
-All group leaders will need to consider how they are able to follow government guidance about social distancing and minimising infection transfer for participants.
-We recognise the vital importance of these groups in providing local networks of support to parents and carers and have modified the funding available in order to support as many local groups as possible to re-open once they feel they are able and it is safe to do so.
+We recognise the vital importance of Parent and Toddler groups in providing local networks of support to parents and carers, and the funding available in order to support as many local groups as possible to re-open once they feel they are able, and it is safe to do so.

 This is open to all groups that meet the criteria for the Early Childhood Community Fund.
 More information is available in our Early Childhood Community Fund Guidance.

-View our new training programme and expression of interest form for Parent and Toddler group leaders.
-If you are interested in attending any of our online sessions please return the expression of interest form to email@example.com and we will set up online sessions to meet demand over the next few weeks.
+If you are interested in attending any of our online sessions, complete the Community Offer Training Booking and Expression of Interest form or email us at email@example.com with the session and date you wish to attend with a second choice if possible.
+We will set up further online sessions to meet demand over the next few weeks.

 We recognise families may need, local, affordable, safe and stimulating places to go with their children even more once we are through the Covid-19 pandemic, so please continue to talk with us and engage us in any ideas and plans.